 The Humanities Affiliates Program was created to allow full-time tenured or tenure-track faculty members to teach for an extended period in the HUM Program and to pursue a project of importance to the program.
-It also builds a core of consistent contributors to work alongside the coordinators, lecturers and adjuncts.
-Each year in the fall, up to three faculty members who have taught at least once in the HUM Program will be selected as HUM Affiliates.
-They will begin their instruction in the following spring semester.
+The following are faculty who applied and were chosen for the HUM Affiliate Program, and details about their projects.

 Department of History